crispycret/cw-plus-walkthough/01-GettingStarted.md

 ## Juno Node Setup
 Were almost done with the setup, just a few more steps.
 Note: We are only setting up a node not a validator.
-See https://docs.junonetwork.io/validators/joining-the-testnets#setting-up-the-node for how to upgrade your node to a validator.
+See [Juno Docs](https://docs.junonetwork.io/validators/joining-the-testnets#setting-up-the-node) for how to upgrade your node to a validator.

 ### Initialize the chain
 ```